lucylow/Microaggression_bingo/README.md

   * Randomizer - content randomizes reload for new game each time
   * Win - checks data attribues for winning conditions
   * Customize .json data in data.js file

+## Definitions
+PRIVILEGE == "Special rights, advantages, or immunity granted or available only to a particular person or group."
+MICROAGGRESSION == "Daily verbal, behavioural, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative prejudicial slights and insults toward any group."

 ## Categories [Config in bingo.options]